-The Portrait has also been updated on an on-going basis since the Issues and Options stage to take account of new or revised information as this has become available.
-This includes for example, the results of the 2011 Census, ONS 2012 population and household projections, the 2013 Oxford Economics Study and the Quarterly Economic Updates regarding employment statistics for the Plan area.
-The on-going engagement process has also led to comments being received, which have informed the evolution and development of the Portrait.
+The Portrait has also been updated on an on-going basis since the Issues and Options stage to take account of new or revised information as and when it became available.
+This includes for example, the results of the 2011 Census,

+ONS 2012 population and household projections, the 2013 Oxford Economics Study and the Quarterly Economic Updates regarding employment statistics for the Plan area.
+The on-going engagement process has also led to further comments being received, which have informed the evolution and development of the Portrait.